FAQ Cups

 How to start using a menstrual cup?

-First of all, congrats for thinking of it .
-We know it takes a leap of faith to change the old ways, but this is the best decision for a more sustainable period.
+First of all, congratulations for thinking of that.
+We know it takes a leap of faith to change old habits, but it’s the best decision for a more sustainable period.

-The best start is to read our manual (that comes in the box your product is shipped with).
-Give it a minimum of 3 months to try the cup to have the perfect experience.
-And yes, we said PERFECT, because you will be perfectly surprised how much you struggled in your life until you found this stress-free way of managing your period.
+The best place to start is by reading our manual (included in your product packaging).
+Give yourself at least 3 months to try the cup and have the perfect experience.
+And yes, we said PERFECT, because you’ll be surprised how much you have struggled in your life until you find this stress-free way to manage your period.

-If you still struggle to find the right size for you or if you want to see if the cup is the product you should be using, just take our test and see for yourself.
+If you are still having trouble finding the right size for you, or if you want to find out if the cup is the right product for you, just take our test and see for yourself.

 Can I use a menstrual cup if I'm a virgin?

-You can use a menstrual cup if you are a virgin because inserting it correctly will not harm your hymen.
+You can use a menstrual cup if you are a virgin, because the correct insertion of the cup will not hurt your hymen.

 How do I insert a menstrual cup?

-STEP 1: Hygiene is important every time we speak of our private parts.
-So, wash your hands thoroughly before you use the cup.
+STEP 1: Hygiene is important whenever we talk about our private parts.
+So wash your hands thoroughly before using the cup.

-STEP 3: Hold the cup in the C shape and get into a position that allows you to comfortably access your vagina opening.
-You could raise one leg or stand on the toilet seat.
+STEP 3: Hold the cup in a C-shape and get into a position where you can comfortably access your vaginal opening.
+You can lift one leg or stand on the toilet seat.
 Whatever works for you is perfect!

-STEP 4: Open your vagina with one hand and then insert the cup (still folded, remember? 🙂 in your vagina as far as it will comfortably go.
-Don’t fret if you don’t get it right the first time.
+STEP 4: Open your vagina with one hand and insert the cup (still folded, remember? 🙂 ) into your vagina as far as you comfortably can.
+Do not be alarmed if it does not work the first time.
 You didn’t learn to cycle right on, did you?
 Just relax and try again.
-It is worth it, trust us!
+It’s worth it, trust us!

-PS- Before use, the cup needs to be sterilized 😊Read the QA about sterilization.
+PS- Before use, the cup must be sterilized 😊Read the QA about sterilization.

 How do I take a menstrual cup out?

-To release the cup, you can insert your finger alongside it to release the suction or just gently pinch over the stem (at the base of the cup).
+To release the menstrual cup, you can insert your finger along the side of the cup to loosen the suction, or you can gently press on the stem (at the base of the cup).

-All you need is to push the cup out with the muscles of your pelvic floor and press on its base with the finger so you break the seal, then grab it with two fingers on both sides and remove it in a rotation move.
-You will not feel any discomfort or pain if all is done right.
+You just need to push the cup out with the muscles of your pelvic floor and press on the base with your finger to break the seal, then grasp it with two fingers on both sides and remove it in a twisting motion.
+If you have done everything correctly, you will not feel any discomfort or pain.

 What if I don’t find my cup inside?

-Removing the cup can be easy, but this will come with the experience of a few periods.
-Give it time and don’t stress.
+Removing the cup can be quite simple, but that comes with the experience of a few periods.
+Give it time and do not stress about it.

-If you can’t find the cup inside, stand down, push your pelvic muscles (as you would take a poo), and try again to get it with your fingers.
+If you can not find the cup, stand, squeeze your pelvic muscles (just like you would poop) and try again to find it with your fingers.

-Don’t worry, the cup has nowhere to go, it is still in and it will come out!
-Just relax, take some big breaths and try again.
+Do not worry, the cup has nowhere to go, it’s still in there and it will come out!
+Relax, take a deep breath and try again.

-Be patient and don’t be brutal.
-Do not introduce any harmful objects inside.
+Be patient and do not be brutal.
+Do not insert harmful objects into the cup.

 How long can I wear a menstrual cup?

-You can wear your cup for up to 12 hours, and the recommendation is to empty it two times a day or every 10 to 12 hours.
-If you have a heavy flow, you should empty it more often, as this will help you avoid leaks.
+You can wear the cup for up to 12 hours, and it is recommended to empty it twice a day or every 10 to 12 hours.
+If you have a heavy menstrual period, you should empty the cup more frequently, as this will help you avoid leakage.

 How to clean and sterilise the menstrual cup?

-You should always clean the Femi.Eko® Menstrual Cup after each dump.
-You can clean a menstrual cup just with water and rinse thoroughly.
-The hardened bits of blood can be cleaned with a gentle brush.
-If the holes of the cup are stuck with blood, fill the Femi.Eko® Menstrual Cup with water, put the palm on top of it, and then just squeeze the cup, so water can flush through the holes.
+You should always clean the Femi.Eko® menstrual cup after each emptying.
+You can simply clean a menstrual cup with water and rinse it thoroughly.
+You can clean the hardened blood residues with a gentle brush.
+If the holes of the cup are stuck with blood, fill the Femi.Eko® menstrual cup with water, place the palm of your hand on it and then simply squeeze the cup to allow the water to flow through the holes.

 How to clean a menstrual cup in a public restroom?

-Sometimes you may have to empty your menstrual cup while in a public toilet.
-Don’t worry!
-Just follow this routine: wash your hands thoroughly, remove the cup, spill the blood in the public toilet, rinse it with water (you can take a bottle with you in the restroom), reintroduce the cup, and then wash your hands.
+Sometimes you may need to empty your menstrual cup in a public restroom.
+Do not worry about it!
+Just follow this routine: wash your hands thoroughly, remove the cup, pour the blood into the public toilet, rinse it off with water (you can take a bottle with you to the toilet), replace the cup, and then wash your hands.

-We know, many of the toilets have no tap near the toilet, so the bottle of water that you take with you can solve this problem.
+We know that many of the toilets do not have a tap near the toilet, so the bottle of water you take with you can solve this problem.

 Is it normal for a menstrual cup to leak?

-– if a menstrual cup is not inserted properly
+- if the menstrual cup is not inserted correctly

-– if it is not emptied as frequently as needed.
+- if it is not emptied as often as necessary.

-You should be aware that sometimes the cup can shift due to bowel or cervical movement, resulting in leakage.
+You should be aware that sometimes the cup can slip due to bowel movements or cervical movements, which can cause the cup to leak.

 Can I use a menstrual cup while doing sports?

-If you want to further ease your mind about any leakage, you can try Femi.Eko® reusable pads or period underwear in combination with the cup.
+If you want to worry even more about leakage, you can try Femi.Eko® reusable pads or menstrual underwear in combination with the cup.

 Can period pain get worse when you use a menstrual cup?